perak/kitchen-site/files/object_reference.md

 ---------|------|------------
 name | string | Object name
 fields | array of [field](#field) | Field list.
 Not mandatory, used by components such as form, dataview etc. owner\_field | string | Field name used to store user ID of document owner.
 Only for apps using user accounts.
-Value of this field will be set automatically by "before.insert" hook. read\_owner\_only | bool | If "owner\_field" specified, user can fetch/view only own documents. write\_owner\_only | bool | If "owner\_field" specified, document can be updated or removed only by owner. roles\_allowed\_to\_read | array of string | List of user roles that can subscribe to this collection.
+Value of this field will be automatically set server side by "before.insert" hook. read\_owner\_only | bool | If "owner\_field" specified, user can fetch/view only own documents. write\_owner\_only | bool | If "owner\_field" specified, document can be updated or removed only by owner. roles\_allowed\_to\_read | array of string | List of user roles that can subscribe to this collection.